Soft launch reporting by Ric Cowley and Iain Harris.

 Candy Crush Friends Saga

-Developer: King Where: Mexico, Philippines Platforms: iOS Live since: 2 May 2017 Updates: N/A
+Developer: King Where: Mexico, Philippines, Belgium, Netherlands, South Africa, Chile, Ireland, Sweden, France Platforms: Android, iOS Live since: May 2nd 2017 Updates: (22), last June 8th 2018

 If you didn't think there was anywhere left for the Candy Crush franchise left to go, surprise!
 It's back with a new lick of paint under the name Candy Crush Friends Saga.

 The twist here is that a bunch of characters from the previous games are in trouble, and it's up to you to go and help them with your match-3 puzzle skills.

 The game's been given a 3D overhaul to boost its graphical quality, and includes four different game modes to tackle as you progress through the levels.

 It also boasts more than 70 levels to test your brain, though this will likely increase over time with further updates.

 The nineteenth update added another 20 levels to take the total to 300 along with a redesign of Jean-Luc Pecan attack, it now hits five blockers in a row.